mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-non-invasive-deep-brain-stimulation-project.markdown

 ## Neuron models

-Here I have included several neuron models, which enables me to test the method for different neruons models (essentially for different membrane characteristics).
+Here I have included several neuron models, which enables me to test the method for different neurons models (essentially for different membrane characteristics).
 Neuron models included in this repo are:

 * Hodgkin Huxley (tuned to mammals) - implement in Matlab and Python